dag-andersen/khaos-monkey/README.md

 You can randomize how often the attack happens and how many pods are killed each attack.

-You can set `random-kill-count` to `true` if you want the monkey to kill a random amount of pods between 0 and the `kill-value`.
+You can set `random-kill-count` to `true` if you want the monkey to kill a random amount of pods between 0 and the specified value for that mode.
 > *Example*: If the monkey run with `./khaos-monkey --random-kill-count=true percentage 50` then the monkey will kill between `0` and `50` percent of the pods in each `ReplicaSet`.

 You can set `random-extra-time-between-chaos` to `5m` if you want you want to add additional random time between each attack.